MatInfoUB/ahsfp/README.md

 This software is written by Arpan Mukherjee.
 Data Collection and analysis by Logan Williams.
 Arpan and Logan were advised by Prof. Krishna Rajan

+Please use the following article to cite our work:

+Williams, Logan, Arpan Mukherjee, and Krishna Rajan.
+"Deep Learning Based Prediction of Perovskite Lattice Parameters from Hirshfeld Surface Fingerprints."
+The Journal of Physical Chemistry Letters 11.17 (2020): 7462-7468.

 #### License

 released under the MIT License